HoolockLinux/iboot_tracer/README.md

 to trace its MMIO access.
 Supports T8010, T8011, T8012,
 T8015 and is designed for iOS 15 iBoots.

+## Building

+Building is supported on macOS and Linux. clang must be used.

+You must use a sufficiently recent version of GNU Make, and not a 2006 GNU Make.

+On Linux, building is supported with [cctools-port](https://github.com/tpoechtrager/cctools-port).
+The makefiles assume that the tools are prefixed with `cctools-`.
+You can override them with `LD_FOR_TARGET` and `OTOOL` variables.

 ## iBoot selection

 The code is placed between iBoot's text end and aligned text end,